irene0204/CpG-methylation-Project-/README.md

 ```
 all_450k_sites_winid.csv
 ```
-which contains all 450k sites with with columns: CpG ID, chromosome, coordinate, p-value, β-value and window ID.
+which contains all 450k sites with columns: CpG ID, chromosome, coordinate, p-value, β-value and window ID.

 **4) Assign feature values to the experimental set for each trait**